aliabbas299792/opengl_and_games/quick goals for project.md

 - fix the button scaling, so like 0.7 for everything
 - get rid of loading animation, too slow, just have "Loading..." instead
 - make the buttons redirect to empty pages wherever necessary (like in the designs), and make the tabs in those too
+- connect to database
+- make it load 50 messages at first

 # Achieved Goals